akibledger/akibledger.github.io/README.md

 2. Log in or sign up (Google/email)
 3. Admin?
 You can add, edit, delete, mark paid, see all requests
 4. Not admin?
 You can request payment confirmation on your entries
-5. Click the palette button (bottom right) to switch between green Matrix and pink Bonita themes
+5. Click the palette button (bottom right) to switch between Matrix and Bonita themes

 ## Payment requests
 - Users: Click to request payment confirmation, add a note if you want